happycat33/CMPUT404-assignment-css-hell/README.md

 Collaboration:
 * rmo1: helped me figure out how to download Gutenberg pages (including the images) from the site.
 Also gave me tips on how to improve my good.html
-* ianta: clarifying questions about the assignment, and showed me how to add images through CSS instead of HTML
+* ianta: clarifying questions about the assignment, and showed me how to add images through CSS instead of HTML.
-* landberg: gave me suggestions on how to improve my good.html (provided links to sites that might help me, given in readme.md)
+* landberg: gave me suggestions on how to improve my good.html (provided links to sites that might help me, given in readme.md).
-* natnail: Gave me advice on my bad and good html
+* natnail: Gave me advice on my bad and good html.

 Gutenberg.css changes:
 * change the font family of captions, h1 to h3, div, table rows and columns